 Your pathologist may perform a test called immunohistochemistry to confirm the diagnosis.
 The results will be described as positive (reactive) or negative (non-reactive).

 Adenocarcinoma usually shows the following results:

-A tumour may be made up of just one histologic type or multiple histologic types may be seen in the same tumour.
-If multiple histologic types are seen, your pathology report will describe the percentage of the tumour made up by each type.
-The histologic type that makes up most of the tumour is called the predominant type (or predominant pattern).
+A tumour may show just one pattern of growth or multiple patterns of growth may be seen in the same tumour.
+If multiple patterns of growth are seen, most pathologists will describe the percentage of the tumour made up by each pattern.
+The histologic type that makes up most of the tumour is called the predominant pattern.

 In some situations, more than one tumour is found when the lung tissue is examined under the microscope.
 When this happens, each tumour will be described separately in your report.